 Exclusive Prospecting Licence - this licence may be granted to a person who holds a prospecting right or to any company or body of persons whose agent is the holder of a prospecting right.
 An exclusive prospecting licence grants the holder the sole right of prospecting for minerals within a specified area in Kenya.
-In addition, the licence grants the holder the sole right to peg locations of any class of minerals that may be specified in the licence and, with the consent of the Commissioner, the sole right of alluvial mining, the right to remove and dispose of any minerals so minerals other than those specified in the licence.
+In addition, the licence grants the holder the sole right to peg locations of any class of minerals that may be specified in the licence and, with the consent of the Commissioner, the sole right of alluvial mining, the right to remove and dispose of any minerals so mined and the sole right to peg locations of any class of minerals other than those specified in the licence.
 However, this licence may not be granted for the prospecting of diamonds unless it is specifically endorsed on the licence allowing this.
 A licence may be granted for a period of one year and may be renewed for a further period of one year up to a maximum of five years from the date of the original grant of the licence.
 Transfer of a licence is subject to the prior written consent of the Commissioner.
 Except where specific consent has been obtained from the Cabinet Secretary, any minerals obtained under an exclusive prospecting licence shall be the property of the Government of Kenya.